baeyun/jml/README.md

 # JML

 JML is a super-lightweight (~2.18kB) JavaScript markup language based on the formatting conventions that HTML uses.
-It was intended to lessen the continuosly annoying shifts made between the HTML markup and javascripting during development.
+It was intended to lessen the continuously annoying shifts made between the HTML markup and javascripting during development.
 It's currently in an experimental phase.

 ### Key Features